 - Pinch of ground vanilla bean—I’m sure vanilla extract would work, too.

-Boil the coconut cream, the maple and the salt over medium heat until the thermometer hits 240 degrees, but even 250 still worked.
-Remove the pot from the heat.
-Stir in the vanilla and whisk until creamy, ~1 min.
+Boil the coconut cream, the maple and the salt over medium heat until the thermometer hits 240 degrees, but even 250 still worked. (additional note: the thermometer should NOT be touching the bottom of the pan!)
+Remove the pot from the heat, let sit ~6 min–it will read 120 degrees.
+Stir in the vanilla and whisk until creamy.
 Stir in almonds, and portion out scant tablespoon clusters onto cookie sheets lined with wax or parchment paper.
 After 30 min, wrap whatever is left in wax paper and store in an airtight container.

 If the “batter” gets hard and start clumping, return to the burner on low heat and add in 1 T more coconut cream.